Honest Pros and Cons of Living in Roanoke

 03 / Genuine Food Scene

 The Roanoke City Market — Virginia's oldest continuous open-air market, operating since 1882 — anchors a dining culture that has expanded well beyond its historic core.
 The downtown corridor now includes craft breweries, farm-to-table restaurants, and long-standing institutions like Texas Tavern (open since 1930).
-For current recommendations, see Roanoke's best dining.
+For current local recommendations, explore Roanoke's best dining directory.

-For buyers seeking a social and recreational lifestyle, Roanoke's private club scene is more developed than most markets this size.
-Roanoke Country Club, Hunting Hills Country Club, and The Homestead Resort are within accessible range.
-See the 4 best country clubs in Roanoke and the full golf courses guide.
+For buyers seeking an active social and recreational lifestyle, Roanoke's private club scene is more developed than most markets this size.
+Roanoke Country Club, Hunting Hills Country Club, and the nearby golf facilities are within an accessible driving range.
+See our review of the 4 best country clubs in Roanoke and the full golf courses guide.

 The Cons